-This detail is gold to a developer and it will save you money.
+This kind of detail is gold to a developer and it will save you money.
 The quote (estimate) to build your app is going to be much higher if your developer has to pad their price to cover a bunch of uncertainties.

 There is another reason for wire framing: Google may want to see designs before they approve your developer token.
 It’s been my experience that wireframes plus a detailed description of what the app will do is often enough to get approval for basic access.

 (Aside: If you don’t want to use a pencil and paper, use Balsamiq to draw your wireframes.)